Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-The median time to disposition (half-life) for applications examined by DUNN, DAVID R is 30 months.
-This places the examiner in the 42% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+The median time to disposition (half-life) for applications examined by DUNN, DAVID R is 31 months.
+This places the examiner in the 57% percentile for prosecution speed.
+Prosecution timelines are slightly faster than average with this examiner.

-This examiner withdraws rejections or reopens prosecution in 34.8% of appeals filed.
-This is in the 3% percentile among all examiners.
+This examiner withdraws rejections or reopens prosecution in 35.5% of appeals filed.
+This is in the 6% percentile among all examiners.
+Of these withdrawals, 9.1% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
 Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
 If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
 Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: